Lateral Flow Application

 Example: LFA for SARS-CoV-2 nucleoprotein detection in sandwich format

 This assay detects and quantifies human SARS-CoV-2 nucleoprotein in samples (serum, plasma, or saliva).
 The sample is first treated with the running buffer before being loaded on the sample pad.
-The running buffer define the optimal conditions for the detection of the analyte.
+The running buffer defines the optimal conditions for the detection of the analyte.
 Then, the sample migrates to the conjugate pad where the Bright-Dtech-conjugated antibodies are immobilized.
 Wetting of the conjugate pad allows the release of the detection bioreceptor and the first interaction with the SARS-CoV-2 nucleoprotein.
 The resulting nucleoprotein-antibody-labelled complex reaches the nitrocellulose membrane.
 The test line consists of an antibody against the SARS-CoV-2 nucleoprotein, while the control line is composed of species-specific antibodies.
 After 15min of sample migration, the fluorescent signal emitted at the control and test line is measured by a time-resolved fluorescence reader.
 The fluorescent signal is proportional to the amount of target in the sample.

 Our customized Bright-Dtech™ technology is available for all matched antibody pair developed for classical sandwich ELISA allowing accurate detection and high signal/noise ratio for reliable results.